The Nitty Gritty of EV Charging Claims via a Novated Lease

 Disclaimer: The material contained in this article is of general nature only and is based on the ATO Guidelines as of the date of publication.
 It is not, nor intended to be legal, financial or tax advice.
 If you wish to take any action based on the content of this article, we recommend that you seek professional advice.

 Things you need to know: This general information doesn’t take your personal circumstances into account.
-Please consider whether this information is right for you before making a decision and seek professional independent tax or financial advice.
+Please consider whether this information is right for you before making a decision and seek professional independent tax and financial advice.
 Conditions and fees apply and you should confirm they are acceptable before you accept any arrangements with RemServ, along with credit assessment criteria for lease products.
 The availability of benefits is subject to your employer’s approval.
 RemServ does not act as your agent or representative (or provide you with any advice or recommendations) in respect of the leasing of any vehicle.
 You acknowledge and agree that any reward you receive is not a salary, however you may need to declare any reward as income for tax purposes.

 Disclaimer: This website contains general information and doesn't take your personal circumstances into account.
 Seek professional independent advice before making a decision.